pradpnayak/org.civicrm.maxcontactcount/README.md

 ## Overview

-This extension sets maximum ticket purchased by contact for an event.
+This extension sets and restricts maximum ticket purchased by contact for an event.

 ## Installation